 Some young novice drivers adopt a 'sporty driving style' to impress friends (Arnett, 2002).
-The crash risk is particularly increased for young drivers who enjoy cars and driving, or for those who really enjoy going out (Møller & Sigurðardóttir (2009).
-Young drivers are influenced by their peers.
-The attitude of their friends towards risky driving behaviour (the peer group standards) affects the extent to which young drivers display risky driving behaviour (Geber, Baumann, Czerwinski, & Klimmt, 2019; Guggenheim, Taubman - Ben-Ari, & Ben-Artzi, 2020).
+The crash risk is particularly increased for young drivers who enjoy cars and driving, or for those who really enjoy going out (Møller & Sigurðardóttir, 2009).
+Young drivers tend to be influenced by their peers.
+The attitude of their friends towards risky driving behaviour (the peer group standards) affects the extent to which young drivers display risky driving behaviour (Geber et al., 2019; Guggenheim, Taubman - Ben-Ari & Ben-Artzi, 2020; Pagomenos, Rodwell & Larue, 2023).
 In particular, young drivers who lack impulse control tend to violate traffic rules when peers in the car encourage them to do so (Cascio et al., 2014).

 For young drivers with one or more young passengers, crash risk is higher than when they drive without passengers.
 The presence of young passengers increases risk more strongly for male drivers than for female drivers.
 For young male drivers, the effect of a passenger being present is more prominent when the passenger is male rather than female (Ouimet et al., 2015).
-Conversely, when young drivers are accompanied by an older passenger (>30 years of age), their crash risk is lower than when they are unaccompanied (Engström, Gregersen, Granström, & Nyberg, 2008; Ouimet et al., 2010).
-Parents set the example for their children; a parent's driving behaviour therefore predicts the driving behaviour of young drivers (Taubman - Ben-Ari, Musicant, Lotan, & Farah, 2014).
+Conversely, when young drivers are accompanied by an older passenger (>30 years of age), their crash risk is lower than when they are unaccompanied (Engström et al., 2008; Ouimet et al., 2010).
+Parents set the example for their children; a parent's driving behaviour therefore predicts the driving behaviour of young drivers (Taubman - Ben-Ari, et al., 2014).
 Moreover, a young driver's risk behaviour depends on the extent to which parents encourage safe behaviour and set clear boundaries (Gicquel et al., 2017).

-4.3.5 Speed
+3.3.5 Speed

-International literature shows that young drivers are relatively often involved in crashes caused by not adjusting their speed to traffic conditions (e.g. by not lowering their speed sufficiently in a curve or when it rains) (McKnight & McKnight, 2003; Clarke, Ward, Bartle & Truman, 2006).
+International literature shows that young drivers are relatively often involved in crashes caused by not adjusting their speed to traffic conditions (e.g. by not lowering their speed sufficiently in a curve or when it rains) ((Banz, Fell & Vaca, 2019); McKnight & McKnight, 2003; Clarke, Ward, Bartle & Truman, 2006).
 The inability to adjust speed to traffic conditions is related to several factors mentioned above, such as insufficient driving experience, lack of calibration skills, inadequately coping with peer pressure, and driving late at night with less traffic.
 Dutch research into self-reported speeds shows that young drivers do not exceed speed limits on motorways just after gaining their driving licence, but that speeds are at their peak two to three years after licensing (Vlakveld, 2011).

-4.3.6 Environment
+3.3.6 Other factors

 Young drivers drive relatively often in conditions that also increase crash and injury risk for experienced drivers: they often drive in somewhat older cars with fewer passive and active safety devices (Watson & Newstead, 2009), and they drive more often during periods of darkness, especially during weekend nights.
-For example, the risk of collision involvement for young drivers in Great Britain is eight times higher between 2am and 4am, on both weekdays and weekends (DfT, 2018).
+For example, the risk of collision involvement for young drivers in Great Britain is eight times higher between 2 am and 4 am, on both weekdays and weekends (DfT, 2018).